13 Football Tackling Drills for Game-Winning Stops

 How to teach kids to tackle in football?

 Emphasize a low stance, leading with the shoulder and wrapping up with their arms.
 Use tackling dummies and controlled drills to practice safely.
+Check out our youth football playbook.

 How to teach form tackling?